ShubhamBhurke/SanskritRecognition/README.md

 # SanskritRecognition

-BE Final year Project
+### I have made a simple User Interface using HTML, CSS and JavaScript
-## I have made a simple User Interface using HTML, CSS and JavaScript
+You can Start using the system by first accessing the index.html file.